Safety Guidelines for Adult Classes

 • If you test positive for COVID-19, please notify Kala staff immediately.

 • If a participant is experiencing any symptoms, they will be unable to participate in-person for the rest of the class.
-They will be refunded for the remainder of the class session.

 General COVID-19 Safety Protocols